 - Not every fleece will fall into the harvesting program as laid out in this manual.
-Show fleeces, fleeces from animals that have shown poor thrift during the year, fleeces you intend to display for animal sales - these are examples of fleece types that might require other forms of harvesting and/or preparation. - This manual recommends that you have a Sorter (see Appendix C) at your farm on the day of shearing.
-To produce the optimal harvest, the Sorter, the Producer, and the Shearer all work and communicate with each other throughout the day of shearing.
+Show fleeces, fleeces from animals that have shown poor thrift during the year, fleeces you intend to display for animal sales - these are examples of fleece types that might require other forms of harvesting and/or preparation. - This manual recommends that you have a Sorter/Grader(see Appendix C) at your farm on the day of shearing.
+To produce the optimal harvest, the Sorter/Grader, the Producer, and the Shearer all work and communicate with each other throughout the day of shearing.
 However, we recognize that for economic reasons, the Producer may decide to sort the fiber him or herself in the days that follow shearing.
-That will be considered acceptable for the purpose of this manual, as long as the Producer completes the requisite Sorter training offered by the Suri Network.
 Regardless of who performs this task, SORTING IS NOT AN OPTION, IT IS A REQUIREMENT for the purpose of this Code. - Owners may elect to shear their own animals.
 This manual offers no preference as to whether owners shear the animals themselves or hire a third party.
 Owners electing to shear their own animals may still adhere to the Code by following the goals and objectives as set forth in this document. - Histograms are an important part of any Suri breeding program.
 The most important aspect to taking histogram samples is that they are always pulled from the same location on each animal.
 If you are able to pull the samples from the blanket as it is coming off the animal, this will reduce second cuts.
-If you are not well versed in this method, have the shearer provide a sample to you before he/she begins shearing the blanket. - Herd health tasks should be performed after shearing of the animal is complete but while the animal is still stretched on the shearing mat or table.
+To collect histogram samples directly off the animal, wait for almost all the blanket to be off of one side of the animal, then pull your sample out, keeping one hand at the base to try not to disturb the remaining blanket.
+A banded sample can be bagged right away, or rolled up with the rest of the blanket and pulled out later.
+If you would like to keep a sample back for yourself, have two bags labeled and ready so the sample for both bags is collected from the same place.
+You can use these samples once you receive your histogram results to use for grading fiber. - Herd health tasks should be performed after shearing of the animal is complete but while the animal is still stretched on the shearing mat or table.
 Performing such tasks while shearing is taking place is distracting to the shearer, stressful on the animal and dangerous.
 Herd health tasks should only be performed on shearing day with the consent of the shearer. - Following all of the practices in this manual will allow individual farms to produce the best outcome for their fleeces.
 However, this manual also offers our entire industry the opportunity to set procedural standards between farms.
 These standards are the cornerstone of any high quality fiber program.
 Thus, we ask each of you to encourage your Suri Network neighbor to also follow the Code.